brave/sync/README.md

 To integrate Brave sync on a platform (iOS, Android, Laptop):

 1. Make a new branch.
-2. Edit `client/config.js` and set `clientOrigin` to the origin where the sync webview will be running, if something other than `http://localhost:8000`.
-3. Edit `corsOptions` in `server/users.js` to add the origin from Step 2.
-   Open a PR on master with this change.
-Once accepted, the production sync server will be able to accept requests from your platform.
-4. In the main browser process, implement an IPC message handler as specified in `client/constants/messages.js`.
+2. In the main browser process, implement an IPC message handler as specified in `client/constants/messages.js`.
-5. If webviews on your platform do not support `chrome.ipcRenderer.{send, on}`, edit `client/polyfill/chrome.js` as needed to polyfill this functionality.
+3. If webviews on your platform do not support `chrome.ipcRenderer.{send, on}`, edit `client/polyfill/chrome.js` as needed to polyfill this functionality.

 #### Building for browser-laptop